lynoferraz/rives-barebones-doom/README.md

 ### Rivemu

-To send Doom gameplay logs to the backend you should first run generate a maplay by playing the Freedoom cartridge with the [Rivemu](https://github.com/rives-io/riv/releases/tag/v0.3-rc16).
+To send Doom gameplay logs to the backend you should first run generate a gameplay log by playing the Freedoom cartridge with the [Rivemu](https://github.com/rives-io/riv/releases/tag/v0.3-rc16).
 You should download the appropriate binary (adjust the platform and architecture variables):

 ```shell
 PLATFORM=linux